Mission Report No 5

 not the typical Olympian.
 His arms and legs are very short, his hands (and I

-guess he feet) are not quite what you would normally expect to see.
+guess his feet) are not quite what you would normally expect to see.
 To me, it

 is a miracle that he can even swim at all, much less do what he does do.
 He's